madvise — give advice about use of memory

 and writable.
 This flag cannot be applied to locked

-pages, Huge TLB pages, or VM_PFNMAP
+pages, Huge TLB pages, or VM_PFNMAP pages.

 In the initial implementation, only shmfs/tmpfs

-supported MADV_REMOVE
+supported MADV_REMOVE;

 but since Linux 3.5, any filesystem which supports